Nicholeyang0215/VUS_Project/README.md

 ### Simulation Step:

 1. Use `Fampredigree.R` to simulate `N` family pedigree data.
-2. Use `Est_pi.R` or `Est_pitheta.R` to estimate the proportion of VUS that are likely pathogenic in simulated family pedigree data.
+2. Use `Est_pi.R` or `Est_pitheta.R` to estimate the proportion of VUS that are likely pathogenic and the positive predictive value in simulated family pedigree data.
 3. Repeat step1-2 2000 times for each simulation scenario.